Boston Scientific (BSX)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-A company’s long-term sales performance can indicate its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Boston Scientific’s 10.2% annualized revenue growth over the last five years was decent.
-Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.
+Luckily, Boston Scientific’s sales grew at a solid 13.9% compounded annual growth rate over the last five years.
+Its growth beat the average healthcare company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Boston Scientific’s annualized revenue growth of 16% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Boston Scientific’s annualized revenue growth of 18.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Boston Scientific’s organic revenue averaged 14.9% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Boston Scientific also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Boston Scientific’s organic revenue averaged 16.2% year-on-year growth.
+Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking further ahead, sell-side analysts expect revenue to grow 12% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is attractive given its scale and indicates the market sees success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 11.4% over the next 12 months, a deceleration versus the last two years.
+We still think its growth trajectory is attractive given its scale and implies the market is baking in success for its products and services.

 7. Operating Margin

-Analyzing the trend in its profitability, Boston Scientific’s operating margin rose by 15.4 percentage points over the last five years, as its sales growth gave it immense operating leverage.
-Zooming in on its more recent performance, we can see the company’s trajectory is intact as its margin has also increased by 2.9 percentage points on a two-year basis.
-These data points are very encouraging and shows momentum is on its side.
+Analyzing the trend in its profitability, Boston Scientific’s operating margin rose by 8.6 percentage points over the last five years, as its sales growth gave it operating leverage.
+Zooming in on its more recent performance, we can see the company’s trajectory is intact as its margin has also increased by 2.2 percentage points on a two-year basis.
+These data points are very encouraging and show momentum is on its side.

-In Q1, Boston Scientific generated an operating profit margin of 19.8%, up 2.2 percentage points year on year.
+In Q3, Boston Scientific generated an operating margin profit margin of 20.7%, up 3.3 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share

-Boston Scientific’s EPS grew at a spectacular 12.3% compounded annual growth rate over the last five years, higher than its 10.2% annualized revenue growth.
+Boston Scientific’s EPS grew at an astounding 19.8% compounded annual growth rate over the last five years, higher than its 13.9% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-Diving into the nuances of Boston Scientific’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Boston Scientific’s operating margin expanded by 15.4 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+We can take a deeper look into Boston Scientific’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Boston Scientific’s operating margin expanded by 8.6 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q1, Boston Scientific reported EPS at $0.75, up from $0.56 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Boston Scientific’s full-year EPS of $2.70 to grow 9.1%.
+In Q3, Boston Scientific reported adjusted EPS of $0.75, up from $0.63 in the same quarter last year.
+This print beat analysts’ estimates by 5.1%.
+Over the next 12 months, Wall Street expects Boston Scientific’s full-year EPS of $2.95 to grow 10.3%.

 9. Cash Is King